 If you think not possible to mix the best of Black Sabbath, High Tide, Iron Butterfly and Pink Floyd with sludge and doom (more specifically Yob, Sons of Otis, Boris) without sounding old time boring nostalgic stuff, listen to this record, one of the best things to emerge in the late months.
 There are so many strenghts in the music of this Boston trio that it would need a long long text to describe it correctly.
 All I can say it's that it will become one of these records that you can't get off during days and days for many of you.
 Unfortunately it seems they don't propose any other way to get this EP than on itunes (?).
 Hope they will offer the opportunity to buy it in vinyl or CD format.
 If you want to support the band, please dl it in a payment way, it's in better compression than the one I found (181 kb).
 Enjoy here.

 Let's try again to post a Free single.
 The next after biiiiiiiiiiip Right Now.
 It was a big disappointment for the band who was sure to have a gem (and it is) but it failed to reach the same chart altitude than All biiiiiiiiiip Now.
 Worst of all, the B-side was a weak track from the Free LP whereas it would have been better to put another song from Highway, the album following the single some weeks later, with still less success.
 We were in the Autumn of 1970 and it was the end of a incredibly brief honeymoon between Free and success.
 It's true that the band seemed to suicide with a bunch of so desperate songs full of regrets, tears and melancholy.
 But this was as they were.
 Authentic.
-If they let it on, get it here.
+If they let it on, get it here on the single compilation.
 Not like All Right biiiiiiiiiiiiiiiiip.

 "Blogger has been notified, according to the terms of the Digital Millennium Copyright Act (DMCA), that certain content in your blog is alleged to infringe upon the copyrights of others.
 As a result, we have reset the post(s) to "draft" status.
 (If we did not do so, we would be subject to a claim of copyright infringement, regardless of its merits.
 The URL(s) of the allegedly infringing post(s) may be found at the end of this message.)
 This means your post - and any images, links or other content - is not gone.
 You may edit the post to remove the offending content and republish, at which point the post in question will be visible to your readers again"